Police: Multiple people injured after car crashes into Westchester restaurant

-MAMARONECK, New York (WABC) --Multiple people were injured, three critically, after a car crashed into a restaurant in Mamaroneck.
+MAMARONECK, New York (WABC) --Police are trying to figure out how a driver ended up backing into a popular Italian restaurant in Westchester.

-Police say they believe the car backed into the restaurant on 451 Mamaroneck Avenue.
+The car backed into Enzo's on 451 Mamaroneck Avenue in Mamaroneck just before 8 p.m.
+Sunday.
+Multiple people were injured, three critically.

+Surveillance video shows the car backing out of a handicap spot.
+As it clipped a white vehicle waiting in the traffic lane, it then sped off in reverse.

 Tough to tell but a car drove through the floor-to-ceiling windows of Enzo’s Restaurant on Mamaroneck Ave in Mamaroneck.
 The vehicle is inside the building.
 At least 3 people left the scene on stretchers.
 I couldn’t tell what condition they were in. pic.twitter.com/9hYr7xuZhQ— Jennifer X. Williams (@JenXperience) May 7, 2018